Kojii Helnwein: Early life and family

-Wyatt was born in Dublin, Ireland, the daughter of musician Enda Wyatt of Irish rock band An Emotional Fish.
+De Burca was born in Dublin, Ireland, the daughter of musician Enda Wyatt of Irish rock band An Emotional Fish.
 She was raised in Tallaght in south Dublin.

 She studied technical stage training and worked as a freelance stage manager for four years in Irish theatres and a Parisian circus.

-In 2004, Kojii met her husband, fine-art photographer Cyril Helnwein when she posed for his "Ethereal" series.
+In 2004, Kojii met her now ex-husband, fine-art photographer Cyril Helnwein when she posed for his "Ethereal" series.
 Cyril Helnwein is the eldest son of Austrian artist Gottfried Helnwein.
+Kojii and Cyril were married in 2005 and divorced in 2021.
 On the winter solstice, 21 December 2005, their first daughter Croí Sequoia Helnwein was born.
 On 7 April 2011, she gave birth to their second daughter Éala Cheyenne.
 On 25 August 2013, she gave birth to their son Captain Solas Wyatt Helnwein.

 Acting

 Kojii studied acting in Los Angeles at the Acting Center and at the Irish Film Academy in Ireland.